September 16, 2014 · 1:12PM

 (NOTE: Click the “caption” icon below the photo for details about each moment.)

-Which of these teams do you think would do best in today’s NBA?
+Which of these players would you want passing you the rock?
 Leave your comments below!